godinhojoao/dsa-studies/algorithm-complexity-analysis/part1-bigO.md

 - [Cons of Big O](#cons-of-big-o)
 - [References](#references)

-## What does `Asymptotic` and `Asymptotic Notation` means?
+## What does `Asymptotic` and `Asymptotic Notation` mean?

 - **Problems with measuring time and space by just running the algorithm**:
   - Results vary across different computers.
-  - Even on the same computer, background processes and daemons can affect performance.
+  - Background processes and daemons can affect performance even on the same computer.
   - Without the computing power of companies like Google, we rely on asymptotic notation to understand algorithm efficiency with large inputs.
-  - `That’s why we use Asymptotic notation`; to evaluate time and space complexity in a consistent, machine-independent way.
+  - `That’s why we use Asymptotic notation`; to evaluate time and space complexity consistently, machine-independently.
 - `Asymptotic`:
   - While having a background in calculus is helpful, it's not strictly necessary to understand asymptotic analysis.
   - Asymptotic analysis studies **how a function behaves as its input approaches infinity**.
 For example, consider a function `f(x)`; as x increases more and more, how does the function behave?
 [Watch this](https://www.youtube.com/watch?v=myZKhztFhzE&ab_channel=BackToBackSWE)